93rd Academy Awards: Critical reviews

 Many media outlets received the broadcast negatively.
 Television critic Mike Hale of The New York Times wrote, "Sunday's broadcast on ABC was more like a cross between the Golden Globes and the closing-night banquet of a long, exhausting convention."
 He also commented, "The trade-off — whether because of the smaller crowd, the social distancing, or the sound quality in the cavernous space — was what felt like a dead room, both acoustically and emotionally.
 There were powerful and moving speeches, but they didn't seem to be generating much excitement, and when the people in the room aren't excited, it's hard to get excited at home."
 Rolling Stone columnist Rob Sheffield noted, "The most flamboyantly unplanned and half-assed Oscar Night in recent history was a grind from beginning to end."
 He also criticized the production of the "In Memoriam" segment saying that the montage was edited at an inappropriately fast pace.
 Kelly Lawler of USA Today commented, "While it was certainly challenging to stage the show safely, last month's Grammys proved that it is possible to make something entertaining and engaging amid the pandemic.
 Unfortunately, the Oscars producers seemingly missed that show.
 The Oscars were a train wreck at the train station, an excruciatingly long, boring telecast that lacked the verve of so many movies we love."

 Others gave a more favorable review of the show.
 Time columnist Judy Berman wrote that the ceremony "was more entertaining than the average pre-COVID Oscars.
 It started out especially strong."
-She also added, "Every part of this year's ceremony felt more intimate and less stuffy than just about any awards show I can remember.
+She added, "Every part of this year's ceremony felt more intimate and less stuffy than just about any awards show I can remember.
 For once, the art and community of film seemed to take precedence over the business of film."
 Associated Press reporter Lindsey Bahr commented, "The 93rd Academy Awards wasn't exactly a movie, but it was a show made for people who love learning about movies.
 And it stubbornly, defiantly wasn't trying to be anything else."
 Darren Franich of Entertainment Weekly gave an average review of the telecast, but singled out the winners and presenters for providing memorable moments throughout the show.